Find out why so many agents choose CENTURY 21 Troop Real Estate for their real estate licensing training!

-- Real estate courses are offered in association with Rockwell Institute, the school of record.
-Rockwell Institute is the course sponsor and holds all course approvals.
+- Real estate licensing courses are offered in association with Rockwell Institute, the school of record.
+Rockwell Institute is the real estate licensing course sponsor and holds all course approvals.

-As one of California’s most respected real estate schools, we’ll help you start your real estate career off on the right foot, with the best real estate training possible.
+As one of California’s most respected real estate licensing schools, we’ll help you start your real estate career off on the right foot, with the best real estate license training possible.

-Our students graduate from our real estate school ready to become successful REALTORS® and Brokers.
+Our students graduate from our online real estate licensing school ready to become successful REALTORS® and Brokers.